dfinity/portal/docs/developer-docs/integrations/ethereum/siwe.md

 - **Session Identity Uniqueness**: Ensures that session identities are specific to each application's context, preventing cross-app identity misuse.
 - **Consistent Principal Generation**: Guarantees that logging in with an Ethereum wallet consistently produces the same Principal, irrespective of the client used.
 - **Direct Ethereum address to principal mapping**: Creates a 1:1 correlation between Ethereum addresses and principals within the scope of the current application.
-- **Timebound Sessions**: Allows developers to set expiration times for sessions, enhancing security and control.
+- **Timebound sessions**: Allows developers to set expiration times for sessions, enhancing security and control.

 ## Pre-built `ic_siwe_provider` canister